tmDeSilva/CAN_microcontroller_interface/README.md

 					* Each `X` represents a nibble (a hex character)
 					* `XXX` is the CAN data ID, the next `X` is the number of bytes of data (usually 8) and the next 8 pairs of nibbles (bytes) are the actual data
 					* `time` is measured in milliseconds
-			* Every "period" number of CAN messsages read process and display the most recent CAN data from OLED parameter IDs
+			* Every `period` number of CAN messsages read process and display the most recent CAN data from OLED parameter IDs
 				* `1937 (Pack Voltage, Pack Current)`, `1938 (Temperature)`, `1939 (SoC, SoH)`

 	- `String processData(String pMsg)`
-		* This is a C++ version of the "decoder.cs" code that is part of the GUI
+		* This is a C++ version of the `decoder.cs` code that is part of the GUI
-		* Converts the raw hexadecimal CAN data to a binary string to be processed by the {parameter}ValCalc functions
+		* Converts the raw hexadecimal CAN data to a binary string to be processed by the `{parameter}ValCalc` functions

 	- `void displayData(double pVoltage, double pCurrent, double pTemperature , int pSoC)`
 		* Displays the reading for every selected parameter